pauline-schtt/tccm-homeworks/project1/README.md

 ## Usage

 To calculate the Hartree-Fock and MP2 energies, provide the full path to the HDF5 file containing the molecular data and integrals as an argument to the program.
-Important notice: this program works exclusively with the file in HDF5 format, XYZ files won't produce any results.
+Important notice: this program works exclusively with the file in HDF5 format, other formats won't produce any results.

 Example:
 ```sh